Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

     - Enable and select "Caps lock as Ctrl" or "Swap Ctrl and Caps Lock"

   **Linux Mint 17, Xfce desktop**:
-  Oddly, the Xfce settings GUI doesn't seem to have an option to change the behavior of the Caps lock key.
-This command:
+  Oddly, the Xfce settings GUI doesn't seem to have an option to change the behavior of the Caps Lock key.
+See "**UNIX-like command-line solutions**" above.

-    setxkbmap -option ctrl:nocaps

-  causes the Control and Caps lock keys to act as Control, but the setting expires when the X server shuts down (typically on reboot).
-  Presumably

-    setxkbmap -option ctrl:swapcaps

-  will swap the Control and Caps lock keys, though I haven't tried it.<br>
-  **TODO:** Figure out how to run this automatically on reboot.
-I *think* the answer is to add a line to `/etc/default/keyboard` as described below under "**Linux virtual console**", but I haven't tested it yet.

   Modifying `/etc/default/keyboard` will affect all users on the system.